rcsoyer/telemetry-service/README.md

         - https://docs.docker.com/desktop/
 - If you run the application through an `IDE`, such as `IntelliJ IDEA`, you may need to enable annotation processing to support `Lombok` and `MapStruct`.
-- Run the docker compose file, in the /dev folder of this project, to create the `Postgres` and `Kafka`  containers needed to run the application on Spring's dev profile.

 ## Building the application